LightJason/lightjason.github.io/content/tutorials/efficient-beliefbase.md

 ```
 <!-- htmlmin:ignore -->

-We define within the interface the ```literal``` method which get an agent as argument and returns a stream of literal (or an empty stream of no literals are exist).
+We define within the interface the ```literal``` method which gets an agent as argument and returns a stream of literal (or an empty stream of no literals are exist).
 The agent, which is passed by the argument, is the agent which tries to get access to a literal, so the method returns all literals, which are existing for the calling agent.
-An efficient way is, that you create these literals on-fly.
+An efficient way is to create these literals on-fly.

 Based on this we must modify the agent, so that on the constructor call the _on-demand beliefbase_ is bind {{< linelink "" "agent" "11-12" >}}  to the environment and agent.
 The agent class gets an inner class for defining the _on-demand beliefbase_ {{< linelink "" "agent" "16-54" >}}.
 The idea is, that each agent gets a reference to the environment {{< linelink "" "agent" "4" >}} and uses the ```literal``` method {{< linelink "" "agent" "22, 28, 36, 44, 50" >}} with a self reference to get the individual literals from the environment.